CircuitSolver Union Thermal Disinfection (CSUTD-D)

 |10||Insert – Female Threaded||303 SS|

-The CircuitSolver Thermal Disinfection valve can be used in any building with a domestic hot water recirculation system to keep fixtures supplied with hot water while also allowing high-temperature flushing procedures to be performed to protect against Legionella bacteria growth.
+The CircuitSolver Thermal Disinfection valve can be used in any building with a domestic hot water recirculation system to keep fixtures supplied with hot water while also allowing high-temperature flushing procedures to be performed to protect against Legionella and other bacteria growth.
 Used in commercial buildings of all sizes and DHWS’ with varying complexity, installations often include hospitals, schools, hotels, high-rise buildings, and multi-family apartment buildings.